James Bond, the Spy Who Loved Me: Reception

 The paperback edition became an instant bestseller in the UK, staying on the British bestsellers list for several months.

 Critical reception of the novel were mixed, though most praised Wood's skill as a writer.
 Marghanita Laski, writing in The Listener, called Wood "an apparently promising thriller writer struggling to emerge from obligatory bits of set-piece nastiness."
 Former Bond author Kingsley Amis wrote in The New Statesman that, despite several reservations, "Mr Wood has bravely tackled his formidable task, that of turning a typical late Bond film, which must be basically facetious, into a novel after Ian Fleming, which must be basically serious. ... the descriptions are adequate and the action writing excellent."

 T. J. Binyon, writing in The Times Literary Supplement said, "Christopher Wood's style is lusher than Ian Fleming's, and teeters throughout on the brink of parody."
 Maurice Richardson in The Observer called "The latest licensed ersatz Bond" a "[s]uitable silly season read."

 Australian novelist Eileen Alderton, writing for the Australian Women's Weekly called it "a gutsy, punchy novel" that has "as much action as anyone could take."

 In their guide The Bond Files, Andy Lane and Paul Simpson say Wood's novel "counts as a decent Bond novel in its own right, and is certainly more stylish than many of the later volumes."

-That said, fan reaction to the novelization has been largely positive, with many fans claiming it to be one of the better James Bond continuation novels.
+That said, fan reaction to the novelisation has been largely positive, with many fans claiming it to be one of the better James Bond continuation novels.